edithturn/CKAD-training/README.md

-### Kubernetes Liveness and Readiness Probes
+## Liveness and Readiness Probes

-03 ways to implement Liveness and Readiness:
+There are three ways to implement Liveness and Readiness:

 01. Running a command inside a container
 02. Making an HTTP request against a container